yohanstesfaye/Notify-Me/readme.md

 to use a push notification feature you need to add a push notification to your website add

 1. Add/link javascript file from **dist** folder to your website
-2. make a function call to on javascript

-to use a push notification you access using **NotifyMe** object.
+2. make a function call to on notification object using using **NotifyMe** object.

 ### Request Notification Permission